Run a CAP Application on Kyma

 Install the Cloud Foundry CLI

 Later in this tutorial, you need to log on to Cloud Foundry using the command line.
 Therefore, it's necessary to install the Cloud Foundry CLI.
-Please check the Cloud Foundry documentation for detailed steps on how to do that.
+See the Cloud Foundry documentation for detailed steps on how to do that.

 Run the CAP Application in a Docker Container Locally